attilammagyar/js80p/README.md

 ### Rock Organ

-A little darker, distorted, Hammond-like organ sound.
+A little darker, overdriven Hammond-like organ sound.
 Aftertouch and mod wheel increase the vibrato.
 The softer you play, the slower the attack, the harder you play, the harder the attack.